School Library Journal-October 2010

 Cody and his dog, Champ, have a wonderful relationship, spending lots of time together.
 One day, Cody notices a lump on Champ and decides to take Champ to see her doctor.
 The news isn't good - Champ has cancer.
 Champ's Story: Dogs Get Cancer Too! allows children the opportunity to understand what cancer is and what it means for those suffering.
 Together, Cody and Champ share with children about the diagnosis, treatment and side effects of cancer to a "patient."

 This is a wonderful story for children who are experiencing dealing with cancer - either themselves, a loved one or a pet.
 It simplifies what cancer is all about in a way that children will easily understand, and simply answers many of the questions your child may have about the illness.
 Definitely a recommended read - even if your child/family isn't dealing with a cancer diagnosis, as cancer is an illness that touches so many these days.

 Arbordale has put out a teaching activities packet to use in collaboration with Champ's Story: Dogs Get Cancer Too!.
 My favorite activity from the packet to use with the book can be found on page 21, in which character education is brought up as a main focus.
 The activity encourages children to think about how a cancer diagnosis impacts the patient as well as his/her family.

 In the Pages-August 2010

-Another box I never tire of is Sylvan Dell's latest releases.
+Another box I never tire of is Arbordale's latest releases.
 I LOVE their focus on Science and Math and the supporting materials they offer.
 Their website is just loaded with great resources for teachers and parents - really, they are NOT to be missed!